-4 Things You Should Do To Develop a Proactive, Confident CS Team
+4 Steps To Develop a Proactive, Confident CS Team

 So, if this is your situation, where do you need to focus?
 How do you start to develop your team?
-Here are some key items that will help you develop your team.
+Here are some essential items that will help you develop your team.

 1. Develop their ability to build trusting relationships

-2. Develop ability to focus on mutual business success
+2. Develop the ability to focus on mutual business success

 3. Build their subject matter expertise in software adoption techniques